The schools of Auroville

 Transition school

 Transition School is an elementary and middle school with 160 children from ages 7 to 14.
-Here, four teachers are offering ATB twice a week to the eight groups of students.
+Here, three teachers are offering ATB twice a week to the eight groups of students.
 Paula and Tanja are leading the first four groups and Joan leads the four older groups.

-About the school year 2012 – 2013 grades 5th to 8th
+grades 5th to 8th

 After observing, at the beginning of the school year, the dynamics that were taking place in the different groups, we decided to place our focus on activities that would foster honesty – being honest with oneself and with the group that one is working with – and that would help to develop awareness of the interactions between “me and the group”.